balderdashy/sails-docs/concepts/ORM/Attributes.md

 Model attributes are basic pieces of information about a model.
 For example, a model called `Person` might have attributes named `firstName`, `lastName`, `phoneNumber`, `age`, `birthDate` and `emailAddress`.

 <!---
-TODO: address sql vs. no sql and stuff like:
+FUTURE: address sql vs. no sql and stuff like:
 """
 In most cases, this data is _homogenous_, meaning each record has the same attributes,
 """